-A non-profit community organisation initiated and directed by Aboriginal people with Aboriginal Elders.
+A not-for-profit community organisation initiated and directed by Aboriginal people with Aboriginal Elders.

-The Tribal Warrior Association was established by concerned Aboriginal people with a view to spread and vitalise Aboriginal culture, and to provide economic and social stability.
+The Tribal Warrior Aboriginal Corporation was established by concerned Aboriginal people with a view to spread and vitalise Aboriginal culture, and to provide economic and social stability.

-The Association provides quality training for employment skills, and extends everyday practical assistance by distributing food and groceries to struggling families.
+The Corporation provides quality training for employment skills, and extends everyday practical assistance by distributing food and groceries to struggling families.

-The Management Committee of the Association includes grass roots Aboriginal people from various areas, and respected Elders.
+The Management Committee of the Corporation includes grass roots Aboriginal people from various areas, and respected Elders.

-The Tribal Warrior Association uses the gaff-rigged ketch Tribal Warrior and the Mari Nawi to train Aboriginal people to attain their Master Class V commercial maritime certificate and other qualifications including Radar certificate, and Marine Engineer certificate.
+The Tribal Warrior Aboriginal Corporation uses the gaff-rigged ketch Tribal Warrior and the Mari Nawi to train Aboriginal people to attain their Master Class V commercial maritime certificate and other qualifications including Radar certificate, and Marine Engineer certificate.